apache/mina-site/source/mina-project/technical-documentation/ssl-tls-internal.md

 ### onPreAdd

 The **SslHandler** class is created and initialized, and the instance is stored into the session attributes.
-That means each session has its own instance of **SslHandler**.
+That means each session has its own instance of **SslHandler** (but only one per session).
 This initialization will create a **SSLEngine** instance based on the provided **SSLContext** instance.
 The initialization will differ based on the 'side' you are on: server or client.
 Basically, the server side will wait for the client to initiate the handshake, while the client side will initiate it.

 It's also responsible to set the enabled ciphers and protocols, if one wants to use a restricted set, or an extended set (newer versions of Java have disabled old protocols and insecure ciphers).